hibikir/engineering-blog/_posts/2015-06-15-implicits-typeclasses.md

   Which is closer to what using serialization libraries look like in a language without implicits.

+The typeclass pattern has allowed us to add a complex feature, serialization, to any class we want, in a generic way, without actually changing the classes.
+When we add features to a class through inheritance, we have to own the class, and the extra features need to be added in all the time, making our classes bigger.
+ If instead we use a wrapper class, we lose the original type of the class.
+Using views alone, we have to reimplement the feature from the beginning on every class.
+Typeclasses offer what, in many cases is a better solution.

+This pattern of typeclasses is used in most major libraries out there: Spray-routing also uses it for serialization and returning data, although they call it 'magnet pattern'.
+Slick uses it too, to turn objects into database queries.

+/////////taken out

   If we want to serialize our own classes, all we have to do is write JsonReaders for them.
 In the case of case classes, Spray has a helper mechanism to make it work: